balcortex/100_days_code_web_development/README.md

 ## Day 042 - 2023/10/14

 Today I worked on the final section, the footer.
 This section was more straightforward than the quote section, containing a p and an a tag.
 It was fun working on a large project

+## Day 043 - 2023/10/15

+Today I started learning JavaScript, the third layer of the current standard web technologies.
+JavaScript is a programming language that "makes pages alive."